Synchronous Upgrade of Two Appliances in a Failover Relationship

 After completing the upgrade process, verify that the update completed successfully and that your software is working as expected.
 Your installed representative consoles will need to be upgraded after the site upgrades.
 Typically, this occurs automatically the next time the representative run the representative console.To check the software build that a console is running, log into the console and then click Help > About.
 Also be sure that you can make a connection to a remote computer via a session.

 Note: Representative consoles previously deployed on locked-down computers using MSI may need to be re-deployed once the upgrade is complete.
 If the extractable representative console feature has been enabled for your site by Bomgar Technical Support, then you can download an MSI installer to update representative consoles prior to upgrading the appliance.
 To do this, check for the new update either manually or automatically.
 Click the Rep Console Installers link to download the MSI for distribution.
-Note that the updated consoles will not come online until their appliance is updated.
-It is not necessary to uninstall the original console prior to deploying the new one, as the new one should automatically replace the original installation.
+Note that the updated clients will not come online until their appliance is updated.
+It is not necessary to uninstall the original client prior to deploying the new one, as the new one should automatically replace the original installation.
 It is a best practice, however, to keep a copy of the old MSI to remove the outdated installations after the appliance is updated should this removal prove necessary.
 The new MSI is unable to do so.

 Update Appliance B